haowen-xu/tfsnippet/README.rst

     distribution = samples.distribution

-The distributions from `ZhuSuan <https://github.com/thu-ml/zhusuan.git>`_ can be casted into a :class:`tfsnippet.distributions.Distribution`, in case we haven't provided a wrapper for a certain ZhuSuan distribution:
+The distributions from `ZhuSuan <https://github.com/thu-ml/zhusuan.git>`_ can be casted into a ``tfsnippet.distributions.Distribution``, in case we haven't provided a wrapper for a certain ZhuSuan distribution:

 .. code-block:: python